HTML has links - PDF has Authentication

 (h) Counties and cities should identify the general location and estimated quantity of land needed for public purposes such as utility corridors, landfills or solid waste transfer stations, sewage treatment facilities, stormwater management facilities, recreation, schools, and other public uses.
 Counties and cities should consider corridors needed for transportation including automobile, rail, and trail use in and between planning areas, consistent with the transportation element and coordinate with adjacent jurisdictions for connectivity.

 (i) Counties and cities should select land use designations and implement zoning.
-Select appropriate commercial, industrial, and residential densities and their distribution based on the total analysis of land features, population to be supported, implementation of regional planning strategies, and needed capital facilities.
+Select appropriate commercial, industrial, and residential densities and their distribution based on the total analysis of land features, population and housing needs allocation to be supported, implementation of regional planning strategies, and needed capital facilities.

-(i) It is strongly recommended that a table be included showing the acreage in each land use designation, the acreage in each implementing zone, the approximate densities that are assumed, and how this meets the 20-year population projection.
+(i) It is strongly recommended that a table be included showing the acreage in each land use designation, the acreage in each implementing zone, the approximate densities that are assumed, and how this provides capacity for the 20-year allocations of housing need.

 (ii) Counties and cities should prepare a future land use map including land use designations, municipal and urban growth area boundaries, and any other relevant features consistent with other elements of the comprehensive plan.

-(j) Wherever possible, counties and cities should consider urban planning approaches that promote physical activity.
-Urban planning approaches that promote physical activity may include:
+(j) Wherever possible, counties and cities should consider urban planning approaches that promote physical activity and reduce per capita vehicle miles traveled within the jurisdiction, but without increasing greenhouse gas emissions elsewhere in the state.
+Urban planning approaches that promote physical activity and reduce per capita vehicle miles traveled may include:

 (iii) Policies for siting or colocating public facilities such as schools, parks, libraries, community centers and athletic centers to place them within walking or cycling distance of their users.

-(iv) Policies supporting linear parks and shared-use paths, interconnected street networks or other urban forms supporting bicycle and pedestrian transportation.
+(iv) Policies supporting linear parks and shared-use paths, interconnected street networks or other urban forms that support bicycle and pedestrian transportation and improve safety and accessibility.

 (vi) Traditional or main street commercial corridors with street front buildings and limited parking and driveway interruption.

-(vii) Opportunities for promoting physical activity through these and other policies should be sought in existing as well as newly developing areas.
-Regulatory or policy barriers to promoting physical activity for new or existing development should also be removed or lessened where feasible.
+(vii) Opportunities for promoting physical activity and reducing per capita vehicle miles traveled should be sought in existing as well as newly developing areas.
+Regulatory or policy barriers to promoting physical activity and reducing per capita vehicle miles traveled for new or existing development should also be removed or lessened where feasible.

 (k) Counties and cities may prepare an implementation strategy describing the steps needed to accomplish the vision and the densities and distributions identified in the land use element.
 Where greater intensity of development is proposed, the strategy may include a design scheme to encourage new development that is compatible with existing or desired community character.